SEAME-pt/contents-2025/README.md

+# Software Engineering for Automotive and Mobility Ecosystems - 2025 Editon
+seame

 # Introduction

 Over recent decades, we've witnessed a significant evolution in automotive systems driven largely by electronic innovation.
 Initially, electronics played a role in controlling only a handful of critical vehicle functions.
 Today, however, virtually every aspect of a vehicle—from basic engine operations to advanced driver-assistance systems—depends on sophisticated electronic control systems.